Imagio/Imagio.github.io/README.md

-This repo contains the text for the fsharpforfunandprofit.com blog.
+This repo contains the text for the imagio blog.

 If you find a typo, please send me a pull request!
 Thanks!